elui224/webscrape/README.md

 # Steps
 1. A list of tuples is created.
 Each item of the list represents a school and its website URL.
 The file is directory.py.
-2. The process to scrape one website URL is contained in webscrape.py.
+2. The process scrapes one website URL, which is contained in webscrape.py, to get name and email information.
 3. The file entirewebscrape.py puts these steps together.